-Multiple studies published in peer-reviewed scientific journals1 show that 97 percent or more of actively publishing climate scientists agree that climate-warming trends over the past century are very likely due to human activities,1and most of the leading scientific organizations worldwide have issued public statements endorsing this position.
+Multiple studies published in peer-reviewed scientific journals1 show that 97 percent or more of actively publishing climate scientists agree: Climate-warming trends over the past century are very likely due to human activities.
+In addition, most of the leading scientific organizations worldwide have issued public statements endorsing this position.
 The following is a partial list of these organizations, along with links to their published statements and a selection of related resources.

 AMERICAN SCIENTIFIC SOCIETIES